-This two-week school aims at presenting a comprehensive overview of the field of solar spectropolarimetry, and the the various tools and methods necessary for decoding the polarization of the solar spectrum.
+This two-week school aims at presenting a comprehensive overview of the field of solar spectropolarimetry, and the various tools and methods necessary for decoding the polarization of the solar spectrum.

 The first week of the school intends to equip the participants with the basic knowledge of how polarization is produced in the Sun and measured with our instruments.
 We will delve into the theory of radiative transfer (in Local Thermodynamical Equilibrium or LTE) to understand how the polarized light is actually generated and modified as it propagates through the Sun’s atmosphere, and at the same time we will describe the typical optical devices and instrumentation techniques that enable the measurement of the Sun’s polarized spectrum.
 The theory will be interlaced with hands-on tutorials on spectral line inversions with the LTE code SIR.
 With this tutorial, participants will learn how the theoretical and modeling concepts acquired in this week's theoretical lectures are used in practice to extract information from observations about the physical conditions of the Sun’s atmosphere.

 The school will rely on lectures as well as computer lab tutorials taught by leading world experts.
 The experience will not only offer the participants the opportunity to dive into the field of spectropolarimetry, but will also enable them to develop a network of connections with fellow students, experts, and mentors alike.
-Detailed information about the school syllabus can be found here.

 For further information please email Rebecca Centeno (rce at ucar dot edu).